 A CIS contractor must pay HMRC any deductions they've made every month or quarterly in some cases.
 If you pay them monthly, the payments must be made by the 22nd of each month (or the 19th if you're paying by post).

 As previously stated, if subcontractors do not register for CIS, their deductions will be made at 30% instead of 20%.
-However, if a contractor fails to register, there could be a £3000 fine for not keeping CIS records and a £100 monthly penalty for every missed return.
+However, if a contractor fails to register, they could face a £3000 fine for not keeping CIS records and a £100 monthly penalty for every missed return.

 Contractors are the backbone of the CIS scheme; they must fulfil their role correctly because the domino effect could amplify their mistakes.
 For example, a subcontractor could be expecting their tax to be paid through the CIS scheme via their contractor, however, if the contractor isn't registered for CIS, forgot to make the deductions, or even worse, attempts to pocket the payments for themselves, then the unsuspecting subcontractor may be hit with a massive tax bill that should have already been prepaid and will now have to dispute.
 The effects of the contractor failing to register their workers' CIS payments to HMRC can be costly and stressful for everyone involved.

-Similar scenarios have caused much panic and confusion throughout the industry, so it's important to ensure you go about CIS correctly.
+Navigating CIS correctly is key to success, whether you're a contractor or a subcontractor.
 We recommend obtaining and keeping all records of paid CIS and choosing Short & Sons Accountants to manage your tax matters.

 We hope this comprehensive introduction has helped with your understanding of the construction industry scheme, however if you have any queries, please get in touch!